tumut/B-Trees/README.md

 Usage of the program is based on following commands:

 * `$ <exec-name> upload <input>`

 	Upload a CSV file `input` with entries into the database.
+This is the first command you should use.

 	Will generate three files: one for the primary index (`db-idindex.bin`), another for the secondary index (`db-titleindex.bin`), and finally one where the entries themselves will be stored (`db-hashfile.bin`).

 	The files will be overwritten if they already exist.